rattanakchea/device-emulator/README.md

 **Issues**
 - The status bar is only available for iOS type.
-- The display may not be exact size as actual devices.**strong text**
+- The display may not be exact size as actual devices.

 Technology: